 3. The Orchards

 Apples, peaches, and pears – oh my!
 While Apple Annie’s does have the best pumpkin patch in Sothern Arizona, there is so much more to this family run farm than the pumpkin patch.
 Apple Annie’s has extensive orchards.
+It is Apple Annie’s after all, named after the farm’s famous apple trees!
 After picking the perfect pumpkin, jump in the car and head over to pick your fall apples on the orchard.
 Apple Annie’s has 10 varieties of apples, great for making pies, applesauce, or eating them fresh!

 If you’re visiting in the fall, you can also pick up some delicious pears.
 With nine varieties of pears at Apple Annie’s, you are sure to find something you love.